 sumScore = sum(of score1-score3);

-The sum function has an added advantage of ignoring the missing values.
-For example, if score2 is missing then using the +
+The sum function has the added advantage of ignoring the missing values.

-operator would result in a missing value whereas the SUM function calculates and returns the sum of Score1 and score3.
+operator would result in a missing value, whereas the SUM function calculates and returns the sum of Score1 and score3.

 sumScore = sum(0,of score1-score3);